ScilifelabDataCentre/scilifelab-metadata-templates/genomics/README.md

 # SciLifeLab Genomics Technical Metadata Template
 The main recipient repositories for genomic data are [European Nucleotide Archive](https://www.ebi.ac.uk/ena/) (ENA) and [ArrayExpress](https://www.ebi.ac.uk/biostudies/arrayexpress).
 Note that the nucleotide sequencing data submitted to ArrayExpress is forwarded (by them via brokering) to ENA.

-For this purpose data type specific templates will be created, aiming to capture technical metadata for genomics data produced at the Genomics platform, compatible with submission requirements from ENA and ArrayExpress.
+For this purpose data type specific templates are created, aiming to capture technical metadata for genomics data produced at the Genomics platform, compatible with submission requirements from ENA and ArrayExpress.
+To those fields, the SciLifeLab specific organisational metadata fields are added.

 Within a template each template field needs to have:
 - Field name